New Changi Heritage Trail documents area’s military, recreational and social history

 Yan Kit Village Chinese Temple, a Taoist temple near Changi Prison Complex, was founded in 1939 by residents of the former Yan Kit village, located in the area.

-Meanwhile, Sree Ramar Temple, completed in 1946, has its roots in a tree shrine that Hindu residents of Changi Point regarded as sacred.
+Meanwhile, Sree Ramar Temple, completed in 1946, has its roots in a tree shrine regarded as sacred by Hindu residents of Changi Point.

-Mr Thalapathi K.V., a temple volunteer of about two decades, said the Ficus tree still sits at the front of the temple, with two non-Hindu deities, Guan Yin and Buddha, at its foot.
-This is a rarity in Hindu temples here, and a testament to the multiracial appeal of the temple, said the 67-year-old, adding that the deities were introduced in the mid-2000s.
+Mr Thalapathi K.V, a temple volunteer of about two decades, said the ficus tree still sits at the front of the temple, with two small shrines dedicated to Buddha and Guan Yin at the base of the tree.
+This is a rarity in Hindu temples here and a testament to the multiracial appeal of the temple, said the 67-year-old, adding that the shrines were introduced in the mid-2000s.

-A former army regular, Mr Thalapathi said he grew up in Changi Village watching British soldiers in nearby camps marching, and then mimicking them, which inspired him to embark on a 37-year-long career with the Singapore Armed Forces.
+A former army regular, Mr Thalapathi said he grew up in Changi Village watching British soldiers in nearby camps marching, and then mimicking them, which inspired him to embark on a 37-year career with the Singapore Armed Forces.

 Changi Airport, the last stop of this route, officially opened in 1981 and has since become a national icon.

-Among the airport’s landmarks are its 81m-tall control tower.
+Among the airport’s landmarks is its 81m-tall control tower.
 Sitting atop the tower is a three-storey bowl-like structure that houses the control cabin.

-Mr Joshua Woo, the son of former contractor Woo Chee Yong, who had a hand in building the control tower, said the tower would always remind him of the late Mr Woo.
+Mr Joshua Woo, the son of former contractor Woo Chee Yong, who had a hand in building the control tower, said the tower would always remind him of his late father, whose story is also featured in the guide.

 The 38-year-old headhunter said his father would never fail to bring up his involvement in the tower’s construction when their family was at the airport.

-“It’s just like yesterday that he told those stories to us,” he said of the elder Mr Woo, who died in 2016.
+“It’s like just yesterday that he told those stories to us,” he said of the elder Mr Woo, who died in 2016.

 Mr Alvin Tan, NHB’s deputy chief executive for policy and community, said the 22 community stories featured in the trail’s guide will help to make historical narratives more relatable to trail-goers and instil a sense of pride in those who contributed their stories and photographs.